reviewboard/reviewboard/docs/manual/admin/configuration/repositories/sos.rst

 Requirements
 ============

-On the Review Board server:
+For Review Board:

 * SOS 7.20 or higher, with a valid license.

-* `Power Pack`_ 5 or higher, with a valid license.
+* `Power Pack`_ 5.2 or higher, with a valid license.
 You can `download a trial license`_ or `purchase a license`_ for your team.

-On developer machines:
+For developers:

 * SOS 7.20 or higher, with a valid license.

-* RBTools_ 3.1 or higher, used to post changes for review.
+* RBTools_ 4 or higher, used to post changes for review.

 .. _Power Pack: https://www.reviewboard.org/powerpack/